Human Hands as Probes for Interactive Object Understanding: Introduction

 For the latter goal of predicting regions-of-interaction and applicable grasps, we additionally use hand grasp-type predictions.
 As the hand is directly visible when the interaction is happening, the challenge here is to get the model to focus on the object to make its predictions, rather than the hand.
 For this, we design a context prediction task: we mask-out the hand and train a model to predict the location and grasp-type from the surrounding context.
 We find that modern models can successfully learn to make such contextual predictions.
 This enables us to identify the places where humans interact in scenes.
 We better recall small interaction sites such as knobs and handles, and also make more specific predictions when interaction sites are localized to specific regions on the objects (\eg knobs for stoves).
 We are also able to successfully learn hand-grasps applicable to different objects.

 For both these aspects, deriving supervision from hands sidesteps the need for and possible pitfalls of semantic supervision.
 We are able to conduct learning without having to define a complete taxonomy of object states, or suffer from inherent ambiguity in defining action classes.
-We will release the code and annotations collected for evaluation.